rust-lang/book/second-edition/src/ch07-01-mod-and-the-filesystem.md

  └── client
 ```

-And here’s the hierarchy corresponding to the example in Listing 7-2:
+And here’s the hierarchy corresponding to the example in [Listing 7-2][Listing-7-2]:

 ```text
 communicator